PatrickZehentbauer/PoEAutoStasher/README.md

 2. Download PoEAutoStasher.ahk and configure the coordinates x and y to fit your PoE resolution (4k and FullHD supported by default, but you can find out the values for other resolutions too)
 3. Save the script and run it
 4. In PoE: open your stash or a trade window and your inventory then simply hold down alt+^ keys to put all items except the first row into the stash/trade window

+Support:
+If you want to support me, you can do it here: buymeacoffee.com/RealFutureAi paypal.me/FutureAI